 The questions we want to address with the model is, “Liberal or Conservative?
 How can Christians best be the salt of the world?”
 So in Johnson’s model we put the two neutral terms on the wings.
 Christ told us to be salt in the world; he told us that we are to season, preserve and heal the world.
 He also said that if we aren’t salt, we would be cast before swine.
 Serious stuff.
 On the model I have placed where we are headed, the “Higher Purpose” above and at the bottom, the “Deeper Fear,” or what lies in the opposite direction of the higher purpose.
 All Christians, both liberal and conservative, have the same higher purpose and the same deeper fear.

 The boxes just above the neutral terms describe the positive side of both options respectively.
 On the liberal side we have collective responsibility and individual rights.
 These are good things.
 When Jesus calls us to be salt, he means that we must do what the law and the prophets have always told us to do: take care of the vulnerable.
 In Biblical times, this was the stranger, the widow and the orphan.
 If you translate this into contemporary terms it means we take care of the immigrant, the refugee, and the poor, for they are the vulnerable in our society.
-This is a Biblical injunction, and if we don’t do it we are in danger of being cast before swine.
+This collective responsibility is a Biblical injunction, and if we don’t do it we are in danger of being cast before swine.
 The reason we take care of the vulnerable is because of the Biblical view of humanity–everyone bears the Image of God.
 The poor and the refugee are dear to God.
-For the same reason, Christians ought to be very interested in the protection of individual rights.
-These liberals principle is, then, biblical; it advocates loving one’s neighbour.
-The liberal position also takes into account the Fallenness of humanity; they predict we will naturally be selfish and so use government action to ensure that our neighbours are loved.
+The liberal principle for the protection of individual rights comes right out of image bearing as well, so all Christians ought to be very interested in the protection of individual rights.
+These liberal principles are, then, biblical; they advocates loving one’s neighbour.
+The liberal position also takes into account the Fallenness of humanity; they predict we will naturally be selfish and so advocate the use of government to ensure that our neighbours are loved.

 Conservative ideals are also aimed toward saltiness.
-Biblically, human freedom is almost as foundational as bearing God’s image, as is individual responsibility.
+Biblically, human freedom and individual responsibility are probably as foundational as bearing God’s image.
 These conservative principles are also based on true understanding of the human condition, we are good, but fallen.

 The lower boxes illustrate the “downside” of over-focusing on one pole to the neglect of the other.
 If we neglect the good that we find in the conservative position we may end up in a bad place–as conservatives are very willing to point out.
 But if we neglect the liberal ideals we, as Christians, will also lose our saltiness and end up in the eternal pig pen.

 What we have, both in the culture at large and in the church, are people on both side of the political spectrum treating the argument as an either/or.
-Both sides have an equally valid, alternate view of reality.
-It is obvious to both that they are right which makes the other side wrong.
-Consequently, problems are not being effectively addressed because to accept the natural solution is to suggest some legitimacy in their opponents position.
-So they resist.
-And their resistance is legitimate and they know it.
+They fail to realize that their political opponents have an equally valid, alternate view of reality.
+They accept the principle that if I am right, the one who disagrees with me is necessarily wrong.

 Both sides have an equally valid, alternate view of reality.